DmitriiShubin/SBD/README.md

   5.1 Remove one channel
   5.2 Estimate the score without one channel
-  5.3 If the score is not improved - return channel back; overwise continue 5.4 Check all channels one by one using algorithm represented above
+  5.3 If the score is not improved - return the channel back; overwise continue 5.4 Check all channels one by one using procedure described above

 # Example and benchmarks